jfvilas/kubelog-backend/README.md

 ```

 It's easy to understand:
-  1. Everybody can access 'dev' namespace, since we have stated no restrictions at all (we added no 'dev' namespace in the app-config)
+  1. Everybody can access 'dev' namespace, since we have stated no restrictions at all.
   2. 'stage' namespace can be accessed by group 'devops' and group 'admin'.
   3. The 'production' namespace can be accesed by the group of administrators ('admin') and the user Nicklaus Wirth.

 Remember, if you don't want to restrict a namespace, just do not add it to the configuration in app-config file, like we have done with 'dev' namespace.

 When a user working with Backstage enters Kubelog tab (in the entity page) he will see a list of clusters.
-When he selects a cluster, a list of namespaces will be shown, that is, all namespaces that do contain pods tagged with the current entity id.
+If he selects a cluster a list of namespaces will be shown, that is, all namespaces that do contain pods tagged with the current entity id.
 If the user has no permission to a specific namespace, the namespace will be shown in <span style='color:red'>red</span> and will not be accesible.
 Allowed namespaced will be shown in <span style='color:blue'>**primary color**</span> and will be 'clickable'.

 #### Pod permissions